koendv/vacuum-pump-controller/README_DEVELOPER.md

 ## Ways to save flash

-Total savings: 11463 bytes flash
+Simple measures save 11463 bytes flash.

-- Use font ``Veranda24ptDigits.h`` for oled, as open source version of.
-This is the font *Veranda24pt*, characters ``-./01234567890:`` only.
-This is sufficient to print positive and negative integers and floats, and the time.
-Veranda24ptDigits font size is 1223 bytes.
-Saves 7643 bytes flash compared to the full *Veranda24pt* font.
-The open source *Veranda24pt* font is similar to the commercial *Verdana24pt*.
+- The sketch uses a 24pt bitmap font to display the vacuum on an oled display.
+Fonts use a lot of flash memory, especially at larger point sizes.
+Optimize by storing only those characters actually needed.
+The font ``Veranda24ptDigits.h`` only contains the characters ``-./01234567890:``, sufficient to print positive and negative integers and floats and the time.
+Font size is 1223 bytes, a saving of 7643 bytes compared to the full font.

 - Disable support for unused Serial1 port.
 The serial port is only used for initial firmware upload.
   *Tools -> U(S)ART support -> Disabled (no Serial support)*